Misiek0/network_admin_panel/README.md

-Network Device Manager
+network_admin_panel

-Network Device Manager is a web application for monitoring and managing devices in a local network.
+network_admin_panel is a web application for monitoring and managing devices in a local network.
 It allows administrators to view connected hosts, track their IP addresses and statuses, and perform basic network checks such as ping tests.
 The application runs in Docker containers and provides a simple web dashboard for managing network data stored in a database.

 Tech stack:

 Contenerization: Docker;
-Backend: Python + Flask;
+Backend: Python FastAPI ;
 Baza:  PostgreSQL;
 Frontend:  HTML,CSS, React